 Think about your best friends or favorite colleagues.
 Why do you enjoy having a chat with them?

 It’s the small stories you share.
 You might discuss a bad referee decision in Sunday’s match, the movie you went to yesterday, and where you can get the best steak.

 Your friends can talk about more than their specialty subject.

-If your blog only discusses your topic of expertise, you show yourself as a one-dimensional expert.
+If you started a blog only to discuss your topic of expertise, you show yourself as a one-dimensional expert.
 By sharing tidbits about your hobbies or personal life, you become a more interesting person.

 Metaphors spice up your writing and help you include snippets about your personal life.
 On my blog I’ve shared personal stories about cycling, cooking, and traveling; and I use these stories as metaphors for blogging and content marketing.